dgaydukov/cert-ocpjp11/files/ocpjp11.md

     }
 }
 ```
-**Although we clear see that we set variables `s` anyway (if n greater than 0, s = "yes", if not s = "no"), but compiler doesn't execute the code, and it just sees it as 2 different `if` statement without else, and thinks that we don't initialize `s`.
+Although we clearly see that we set variables `s` anyway (if n greater than 0, s = "yes", if not s = "no"), but compiler doesn't execute the code, and it just sees it as 2 different `if` statement without else, and thinks that we don't initialize `s`.
 To fix it you need to add `else` to any if and set `s` there.

 Constants in java are made with `static final` keywords.
 They are used different naming conventions.
 ```java
 private static final int NUM_BUCKETS = 45;
 ```

 Division by zero.
-When we divide double by zero (or int by 0.0) we don't get exception.
+When we divide double by zero (or int by 0.0) we don't get exception
 ```java
 public class App {
     public static void main(String[] args){